KasperiBlomberg/RoboAdvisor/README.md

 [**Launch Live App**](https://globalroboadvisor.streamlit.app/)

-A portfolio optimization engine that uses Modern Portfolio Theory (Markowitz Mean-Variance Optimization).
+A portfolio optimization engine based on Modern Portfolio Theory (Markowitz Mean-Variance Optimization), designed to explore the theoretical relationships between risk, return, and diversification.

 ## Overview
+This project was built to explore how different data inputs affect portfolio construction.
+It is designed for theoretical exploration, allowing users to see "what if" scenarios based on mathematical models, rather than serving as a practical investment tool.

+The app uses ETF's that are tradeable on common European exchanges, unlike many US-centric implementations.
-This application calculates optimal asset weights based on risk tolerance and constraints.
+The app calculates optimal asset weights based on risk tolerance and constraints.
 It solves for the efficient frontier using two different data models:
 1.  **Institutional Consensus:** Forward-looking return estimates (J.P.
 Morgan 2026 Long-Term Capital Market Assumptions).
 2.  **Historical Data:** Standard CAPM implementation using trailing market data.